 Pain management has come to me in various forms.
-It’s a pretty special feeling that my 11 years of experience with chronic pain may be useful for learning and inspiring change in the way pain [...]
+It’s a pretty special feeling that my 11 years of experience with chronic pain may be useful for [...]

 The following story was published in support of the current National campaign: Nerve Pain is Different.
 Please help us raise awareness for those with debilitating invisible pain.
-If you think you have nerve pain, talk to your doctor and visit [...]
+If you think you have [...]

 It took nearly five years of chasing answers, of tests and interventions, frustration, grief, and constant, unbearable pain to reach a diagnosis.
 The fall caused nerve damage in the pelvic area, very real but invisible on MRIs, examinations, X-rays and CT scans.
 “It is still a primitive time in pain.
 Being told for four and a half years ‘this is chronic pain ... go home and live with it, there’s nothing that can be done’ is brutal not to mention primitive.”